 - Set a secure password for guests to use – Make sure the default password is changed to ensure only authorized guests can access the network.

 - If possible, ensure each guest user can be identified on the network.
 Use a management solution that collects guest credentials as this will allow you to monitor guest behavior and gain valuable insights into how your customers are using the network.
+Be aware there are restrictions under GDPR and CCPA that require you to obtain consent to collect personal data and explain why the data is being collected.

 - Communicate your Internet usage policies to guests so they know what is allowed and prohibited while connected to your WiFi network